-In the approved Budget for 2024/25, set in March 2024, the medium term forecast suggested an anticipated funding gap of £0.078m by 2028/29.
-The Board agreed to utilise £45k of reserves in setting its 2024/25 budget.
-After commitments the Board held usable reserves of £189k at 31 March 2024.
+In the approved Budget for 2025/26, set in February 2025, the medium term forecast suggested an anticipated funding gap of £0.622m by 2029/30.
+The Board agreed to utilise £179k of reserves in setting its 2025/26 budget.
+After commitments the Board held usable reserves of £245k at 31 March 2025.

-Although the financial position continues to be difficult, a healthy reserves position and confirmed funding from constituent authorities for 2024/25 enabled the Board to set a balanced budget for the financial year 2024/25 ensuring that the Board continues to operate over the medium term.
-As part of the 2022/23 Scottish Local Government Settlement, the Scottish Government reaffirmed their intention to continue to fund Barclay implementation costs for 2022/23 and up to 2024/25.
-In considering the above factors and the Board's continual track record of managing annual pressures and setting a balanced budget, the Board remains confident that it is a going concern.
+Although the financial position continues to be difficult, a healthy reserves position and confirmed funding from constituent authorities for 2025/26 enabled the Board to set a balanced budget for the financial year 2025/26 ensuring that the Board continues to operate over the medium term.